 Beginner-Novice XC Course has 17 jumps, up to 2’7″, with Black numbers on Yellow background.
 Course distance is 1,950 meters and optimum time is 6 minutes.

 Novice XC Course has 19 jumps, up to 2’11”, with Black numbers on White background.
 Course distance is 2,000 meters and optimum time is 5 min 20sec.

 Training XC Course has 21 jumps (29 efforts), up to 3’3″, with White numbers on Black background.
 Course distance is 2,100 meters & optimum time is 5 minutes 15 seconds.

 Modified Training XC Course has 23 jumps (31 efforts), up to 3’5″, with Orange numbers on Blue background.
 Course distance is 2200 meters & optimum time is 4 minutes 45 seconds. **Modified Training course consists of a mix of Training and Modified level jumps**

 Although we follow United States Eventing Association (USEA) rules and procedures, the events are not nationally recognized.

 The Flying Colors Mini-Events are some of the most important Park fundraising activities.
 These multi-discipline and multi-level events enable the Missoula Horse Council to make major improvements to the cross-country course and stadium jumps with the ultimate goal of having a nationally recognized USEA event each year.

 Riders who are not participating in a show/clinic, must be either be Park members with XC Pass or fill out a Day Pass.
-Use of the course is $15 per day for members, or $30 for non-members ($15 course fee plus the $15 day pass).
+Use of the course is $15 per day for members without an annual XC pass, or $30 for non-members ($15 course fee plus the $15 day pass).
 The annual unlimited cross-country course fee is $60, which is in addition to an annual membership fee and helps to offset the cost of maintaining the course.
 Marked and unmarked hazards exist.
 Please stay on designated trails.